 Abby has been very involved off the farm serving on the Michigan Apple Committee, the Michigan Apple Research Committee, the Michigan State Horticultural Society Board, and has lobbied for MSU Extension in Washington D.C.
 She has also been appointed by the Governor to serve on the State of Michigan Task Force and the Agri-Tourism Commission.

 Abby and her husband, Bill, have two children and are very involved in the local community.

-The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Allyn Anthony for his many years of service to the Fruit Industry.
+The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Abigail Roy-Jacobson for her many years of service to the Fruit Industry.

-The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Dawn Drake for her many years of service to the Fruit Industry.
+The Michigan State Horticultural Society is pleased to present the Distinguished Service Award to Ronald Prentice for his many years of service to the Fruit Industry.

 7087 East Napier Ave.